Miller's Guild » 10 Spiritual Meanings of Black Crows

 Or was the meeting surprising in some way?
 Perhaps a crow appeared just outside your window.
 And perhaps you live in an apartment on the 26th floor, in the middle of the city!

 Encounters that are more obviously out of the ordinary might be more likely to hold a spiritual message.
-But that doesn’t mean that what appears on the surface as an everyday occurrence can’t also have a deeper meaning.
+But that doesn’t mean that what appears on the surface as an everyday occurrence can’t also have a deeper spiritual meaning.

 So how do you decide whether that’s the case?